GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 The experiments illustrate the importance of the robot movements in achieving successful localization.
 Indeed, at the beginning of the trajectories, the estimation suffers from the front-back ambiguity.
 As the robot can move and accumulate information, the accuracy of the prediction increases.
-Although the proposed method outperforms existing solutions, the robot's trajectory is not being optimized.
+Although the proposed method outperformed some existing solutions, the robot's trajectory was not being optimized.
-In @nguyen_van_long-term_2017, the authors improve their framework by proposing a long-term motion planning algorithm to localize a sound source.
+In @nguyen_van_long-term_2017, the authors improved their framework by proposing a long-term motion planning algorithm to localize a sound source.
-They introduce a #acr("MCTS") method to compute the optimal robot trajectory.
+They introduced a #acr("MCTS") method to compute the optimal robot trajectory.
-The optimization objective is to reduce the entropy of the belief on the source localization.
+The optimization objective is here to reduce the entropy of the belief on the source localization.
-Shannon entropy measures uncertainty and drives the exploration of the #acr("MCTS").
+Shannon's entropy measures uncertainty and drives the exploration of the #acr("MCTS").
 This framework allows the motion planning algorithm to run on a predefined limited computational budget.
 Experimental results show that the #acr("MCTS") planning successfully minimizes the entropy during the trajectory compared to greedy or random algorithms.
 Furthermore, the average estimation error also sees an improvement using this approach.